Gran Sabana: Santa Elena de Uairén

-As already mentioned, the main town is Santa Elena de Uairén, which is also the capital of the Gran Sabana Municipality.
-The city's name originated in the first daughter of the founder, Lucas Fernández Peña, called "Elena", and on the river that crosses the city, the "Uairén".
-It has an airport and a military post and became a free port in 1999, organized and founded by the son of the founder, Professor Héctor Fernández Espinoza.
-Its economy is based on trade and mining.
+Santa Elena de Uairén is the capital of the Gran Sabana Municipality.
+The city's name originated from the first daughter of founder Lucas Fernández Peña and the river that crosses the city.
+It has an airport and a military post and became a free port in 1999.
+Its economy is based on commerce and mining.
+Tourism has become more important due to the city's proximity to the border and the Gran Sabana.